Church Road, Liverpool, L13 2BA • 0151 228 4137 • Email Us

 We aim to ensure that all pupils:

-• Grow in self-respect, aim high and celebrate who they are.
+• Grow in self-respect, celebrate who they are and aspire to be their best.

-• Acquire the skills necessary to develop and sustain positive relationships, focusing on family and friends, including online.
+• Develop the skills needed to form and sustain positive relationships, including online.

 • Appreciate and respect differences, valuing the contributions others make to our society.